 Snack: Cheese stick with 100% whole grain or grain-free crackers

 If you’re trying to improve your blood sugar, a lifestyle approach is the best way to achieve healthy blood sugar levels.
 Plan to make healthy eating choices for the long-term and get regular exercise.
-Filling your pantry with protein-packed items, like Chomps meat sticks and assorted nuts, can help you transition to snacks and meals that can help stabilize your blood sugar.
+Filling your pantry with high quality protein items, like Chomps meat sticks and assorted nuts, can help you transition to snacks and meals that can help stabilize your blood sugar.

 FAQs about Low Blood Sugar